- Our Program

 The political science department fulfills its public mission by creating a welcoming and inclusive community for people from every background — people who as students, faculty, and staff serve Wisconsin and the world.
 We commit ourselves to maintain a welcoming and inclusive environment in our learning spaces and workspaces.

 As part of that commitment, we encourage members of historically under-represented groups, including women, racial and ethnic minorities, and first-generation college students to apply.
-Fellowships are available to assist minority applicants, as well as those from any background that might have made educational achievement more difficult.
+Fellowships are available to assist historically under-represented applicants, as well as those from any background that might have made educational achievement more difficult.
 The Graduate School offers admissions fee grants for low-income students and those who participate in selected pipeline programs designed to prepare students for graduate studies (e.g., McNair Scholars and SROP participants).
 As part of its commitment to the diversity of the graduate program, the Political Science department also provides admission fee grants for participants in APSA’s Ralph Bunche Summer Institute and Minority Student Recruitment Program.
-For details and to request the fee grant, contact the Director of Graduate Studies.

 Our department is an active member of APSA’s Minority Student Recruitment Program.
 To enhance the diversity and inclusiveness of its graduate program (and of the discipline as a whole), the department hosts an annual Diversity Recruitment Conference for undergraduates from underrepresented backgrounds with the interest and ability to pursue graduate study in political science.
 Unfortunately, last year’s conference was cancelled due to the pandemic.
 We hope to resume our outreach and recruitment efforts as soon as we can.